Biochemistry and Biophysics (BB)

 BB 331, *INTRODUCTION TO MOLECULAR BIOLOGY, 3 Credits

-Course dealing with the molecular basis of cellular function, with emphasis upon modern developments, and the foundation for practical applications of this knowledge.
-The course will involve the conceptual background necessary to appreciate the applications of molecular biology.
-Throughout the course opportunities will be given to discuss public policy issues and questions: What are the moral and practical problems that flow from identification of an individual as being at risk for a late-appearing genetic disorder, such as Huntington's disease or certain cancers?
+Deals with the molecular basis of cellular function, with emphasis upon modern developments, and the foundation for practical applications of this knowledge.
+Involves the conceptual background necessary to appreciate the applications of molecular biology.
+Opportunities will be given to discuss public policy issues and questions: What are the moral and practical problems that flow from identification of an individual as being at risk for a late-appearing genetic disorder, such as Huntington's disease or certain cancers?
 Does the scientific or public value of knowing the entire DNA sequence of the human genome justify a situation in which individual or small-scale research cannot be supported?
 What issues arise when the fruits of biological research, mostly publicly funded, are commercialized?
 Should a novel organism be patented?
 How can biotechnology be applied to environmental problems?
-(Bacc Core Course)

 Attributes: CSST – Bacc Core, Synthesis, Science/Technology/Society